 So although this is Dave’s tip, you can modify it to meet your needs.
 In general, you need enough money saved so that you can still survive an emergency.

-After paying off debt, Dave’s next money saving tip is to save 3 to 6 month of expenses.
-This is what he calls a fully funded emergency fund.
+After paying off debt, Dave’s next money-saving tip is to save 3 to 6 months of expenses.
+This is what he calls a fully-funded emergency fund.

 The idea is that if you were to lose your job, you would still have enough money in savings to cover your necessities for up to six months.